jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

   (b) the rights and responsibilities of debtors and creditors in relation to consumer goods that have been, or are liable to be, repossessed; and
   (c) a prohibition against security interests over certain consumer goods.

-### 83B References to credit contracts include security agreements
+### 83B References to consumer credit contracts include security agreements
 (1) This section applies, unless the context otherwise requires, for the purposes of— (a) this Part; and
-  (b) Part 1A (to the extent that it relates to credit contracts to which this Part applies); and (c) any other provision of this Act that relates to—
+  (b) Part 1A (to the extent that it relates to consumer credit contracts to which this Part applies); and (c) any other provision of this Act that relates to—
     (i) the enforcement, application, or effect of this Part (for example, the definition of repossession in section 5); or (ii) the enforcement, application, or effect of Part 1A (to the extent referred to in paragraph (b)).
-(2) If a security interest in consumer goods is or may be taken in connection with a credit contract,— (a) the contract or arrangement that creates or provides for the security interest is to be treated as forming part of the credit contract; and
+(2) If a security interest in consumer goods is or may be taken in connection with a consumer credit contract,— (a) the contract or arrangement that creates or provides for the security interest is to be treated as forming part of the consumer credit contract; and
   (b) references to a creditor must be treated as including the secured party within the meaning of section 16 of the Personal Property Securities Act 1999; and
   (c) references to a debtor must be treated as including the debtor within the meaning of section 16 of the Personal Property Securities Act 1999.
-(3) Subsection (2) applies even if a party to the contract or arrangement referred to in subsection (2)﻿(a) is not a party to the credit contract (for example, a guarantor who has given a security interest over consumer goods to secure the guarantor’s obligations under a guarantee that was given in respect of the credit contract).
+(3) Subsection (2) applies even if a party to the contract or arrangement referred to in subsection (2)﻿(a) is not a party to the consumer credit contract (for example, a guarantor who has given a security interest over consumer goods to secure the guarantor’s obligations under a guarantee that was given in respect of the consumer credit contract).
 (4) This Part applies whether or not a financing statement has been registered under the Personal Property Securities Act 1999 in respect of the security interest.

 ### 83C Application of Part
-(1) This Part applies where a credit contract provides that a creditor has a right to do 1 or more of the following:
+(1) This Part applies where a consumer credit contract provides that a creditor has a right to do 1 or more of the following:
   (a) repossess consumer goods over which there is a security interest:
   (b) enter premises, or enter premises when an occupier is not present, for—
     (i) the purpose of repossessing consumer goods over which there is a security interest; or (ii) any other purpose in connection with consumer goods over which there is a security interest.
-(2) If a credit contract creates or provides for a security interest in both consumer goods and other goods, this Part applies only in relation to the consumer goods.
+(2) If a consumer credit contract creates or provides for a security interest in both consumer goods and other goods, this Part applies only in relation to the consumer goods.
 (3) Subsection (1) does not limit subparts 3 and 6.

 ### 83D Part does not create right to repossess, etc